 The writers’ block should have gone now.
 I need to write down one of my sentences and squeeze it till the meaning pops out in one gasp.

-I am no leader in politics.
-I tried to get involved in the Remain campaign but was defeated by the combination of work, study and my own health.
+I tried to get more involved in the Remain campaign but was defeated by the weight of work, study and my pregnancy.
 My body shut down every time I tried to push myself to do more.
 But the death of Jo Cox has made me feel that there is more I should do, soon.
-I have not spoken up when friends on social media painted politicians as all corrupt, all in the pockets of rich men and big business.
-I have met enough politicians through my work, seeking input from charities to help them propose workable policies, to know that that is not true of many on both sides.
-I have avoided minor conflicts in my own small world and not held true to my own principles, I have not spoken up about my belief in democratic dialogue, citizenship education, in the value of representative democracy.
+I have not tried to challenge and comfort the cynicism and despair when friends on social media said politicians are corrupt, all in someone’s pocket.
+I could have found examples of politicians who are trying to make it better.
+I have not been encouraging enough when friends have found ways to act out their values, and make our places and relationships better.

-Part of what holds me back is a sense of vulnerability.
-I have a young child and have been slightly unwell, I feel alarmed out campaigning when a big man leans over me and shouts ‘I’m voting OUT, come to your senses!’
-I’m a dual national, and a few months ago, one of my oldest friends voiced her distrust of such people, saying that dual nationals were constantly looking at both sides to see where to get the best deal.
-I’m easily intimidated and not a good spokesperson.
+Part of what holds me back is feeling vulnerable.
+I have a young child and am pregnant, I feel alarmed out campaigning when a big man towers over me and shouts ‘I’m voting OUT, come to your senses!’
+I’m a dual national, and one of my oldest friends voiced her discomfort with the idea, saying that dual nationals were looking at both sides to see where to get the best deal.
+I’m easily intimidated and get confused if I feel personally drawn in.
 But I have to say this anyway.

 It may be that next Friday, June 24th, it will fall to those of us on the Remain side to accept a result we have been dreading, to swallow our bitterness, and to search internally for the strength to get on with helping to build the future.
 This does not mean that we should accept that all the things we fear must come to pass.
 I will definitely need the NHS in the next 6 months and my daughter will start school in a year.
 As someone who depends on public services working, the economic shock will impact on me and my family.
 So it will fall to people like me on both sides, to try to make the system work under the new, unwelcome, dispensation.
 As my husband said last night: ‘The job is, always, to try to make things better.’
 We will continue to believe in democracy but we will also be clear that we think the Leave campaign, if it wins, will have won largely on the back of misleading statements about money and on a terrible platform of fear about immmigration.
 A Comres poll showed that Leavers are more likely to believe that man-made climate change is a made up scare story, and to distrust scientists.
 We will need to argue the case for science and for a better direction of travel for the climate, among many other tasks.
 It will be unwelcome work but we don’t have a choice.

 On the other hand, if our side wins, what then?
-We will be hugely relieved, we should congratulate those who worked hardest for the result, but we should not over-celebrate.
+We will be hugely relieved, but we should not over-celebrate.
 We should not use that phrase ‘this is a victory for democracy’ when, vilely, we mean only that ‘our side won.’
 (Equally we should not call a Leave vote ‘a sad day for democracy.’
 Democracy’s sadness or happiness is not tied to a particular result).
 It should fall to us who voted Remain, if we win the vote, to hear the many voices on Leave which were not racist, but which worried about housing, jobs, services, about the health of our democracy.
 Many Leavers have the same worries that I do.
 I cannot share their conclusion but I can share their concerns.